RadialDevGroup/ombudsman/management/OFFBOARDING.md

 # Offboarding

-When possible, use the Admin privileges in the various services to change the password for a person leaving the company.
+When possible, use the Admin privileges in the various services to change the departing employee's passwords.
 Double-check with the departing employee re: any additional resources assigned for Radial use (e.g. Rollbar, etc.) and take appropriate action regarding those accounts (e.g. transfer, disabling, etc.).